Tools for Finding Journal Articles

 If the article you are seeking is not available print from the Georgetown Law Library, or in an electronic format from any Georgetown University library, you may request a copy of the article from another library by using the Inter-Library Loan (ILL) service.

 Selected Canadian Law Journals

 A selection of Canadian law journals available in print and online through the Georgetown Law Library is provided below.
 It is not intended to be a complete list.
-To determine if the library provides access to a journal not included in the list, search for the name of the journal by title in the library's online catalog.
+To determine if the library provides access to a journal not included in the list, search for the title of the journal in the Journal Finder.

 - Canadian Business Law Journal.
 K3 .A525 (Click here for electronic access.)

 - Canadian Journal of Family Law.
 K3 .A548 (Click here for electronic access.)

 - Canadian Tax Journal.
 K3 .A57 (Click here for electronic access.)

 - The Criminal Law Quarterly.
 K3 .R53 (Click here for electronic access.)